noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/297 Shattered Isles/15 The World/Void Sea.md

 Not every sailor is able to keep their sanity.

 But not only must you worry for the metaphysical, but the tangible.
-A host of new, monstrous sea creatures have emerged from the depths with a penchant for violence and a hunger for the flesh of humans and animals alike - the [[Leviathans\|Leviathans]].
+A host of new, monstrous sea creatures have emerged from the depths with a penchant for violence and a hunger for the flesh of humans and animals alike - the [[290-299 TTRPG Notes/297 Shattered Isles/16 Magic/Void Leviathans\|Void Leviathans]].